Key Takeaways

 - Potential compliance issues with newer privacy regulations

-A 2024 analysis by the Mobile Security Alliance found that outdated keyboard apps were 3.4 times more likely to experience data breaches compared to regularly updated ones.
+The numbers don't lie: a comprehensive 2025 security audit by the Mobile Security Alliance found that outdated keyboard apps were 4.2 times more likely to experience data breaches compared to regularly updated ones.
+Even more concerning, 68% of keyboard-related security incidents in 2025 involved apps that hadn't been updated in over six months.

 How to Stay Protected